Founder of Peace

-defeated Maxentius, Licinius defeated Maximinus, cemented peace between the two rulers, and possibly the pièce de
+defeated Maxentius, Licinius defeated Maximinus, cemented peace between the two rulers, and in A.D.
+313,

 Licinius signed the Edict of Milan.

 The FVNDAT and GLORIA coins are half-folles1 and the SAPIENT is a quarter-follis.
 This quarter follis is the smallest coin that Constantine issued.
 The owl on the SAPIENT coin had long been a symbol of wisdom through association with Minerva; but the owl was also a symbol of good luck.
 According to Zosimus, before Constantine fought Maxentius, “an infinite number of owls flew down and covered the wall.”
 Of course, the owls were bad luck for Maxentius!

 These coins are quite unusual in their small size and reverse messages.
 FVNDAT PACIS translates as the founder of peace, GLORIA PERPET means peprpetual glory, and SAPIENT PRINCIPIC is wise prince.

-“Limited series of fractional bronzes have a more personal tone, recalling, for example, the honorary epithets conferred upon the emperor.”2

-The edict of Milan talks about "public welfare and security" and the above was the founder of peace and restorer of public liberty.
+“Limited series of fractional bronzes have a more personal tone, recalling, for example, the honorary epithets conferred upon the emperor.”2 edict of Milan talks about "public welfare and security" was the founder of peace and restorer of public liberty.

 coinage tied in nicely with the concept of peace for the the god of war, but he was also the peacemaker, because does bring peace... eventually.
 There is also only one way peace...
 Igitur qui desiderat pacem, praeparet bellum